plzm/rag-vector-agent-semantic-kernel/labs/lab3/readme.md

 }
 ```

-This plugin creates a new plugin with a KernelFunction **Retrieve** that uses the **QueryRewritePlugin** we created in lab 2.
+This plugin creates a new plugin with a KernelFunction **Retrieve** that uses the **QueryRewritePlugin** we used in lab 2.
 Before continuing, let's make a small modification to it to add the current date and time information to the user's question.

 4. Open the \Prompts\RewriteQuery\skprompt.txt file and replace line 2 with this text: